-CPT1A deficiency is inherited as an autosomal recessive genetic disorder with a 25% recurrence risk for future children to be affected.
-Autosomal recessive genetic diseases occur when each parent carries a mutation on the same gene (carrier) and each parent passes the mutated gene on to the child, giving the child no normal gene to compensate for the mutations.
+CPT1A deficiency is an autosomal recessive condition.
+Autosomal recessive conditions occur when both parents carry a mutation on the same gene (carrier) and each parent passes the mutated gene on to the child, giving the child no normally functioning gene to compensate for the mutations.

 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk for two carrier parents to both pass the mutation and, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+The chance for a child to receive working genes from both parents and to not carry mutations from either parent that particular trait is 25%.
 The risk is the same for males and females.

-CPT1A deficiency has been reported in approximately 30-40 individuals.
+CPT1A deficiency has been reported in approximately 60 individuals.
 The incidence of this condition may be higher in the Hutterite populations in the northern United States and Canada and the Inuit populations in northern Canada, Alaska and Greenland.
-This condition occurs with equal frequency in males and females.
+This condition occurs in both males and females equally.

-Prevention of hypoglycemia is recommended to reduce the risk of neurological effects.
-This can be accomplished with a high carbohydrate, low fat diet and frequent feeding.
+Without proper treatment and management, people with CPT1A deficiency can have severe hypoglycemia.
+Prevention of hypoglycemia is recommended to reduce the risk of neurological effects, such as seizures, unconsciousness, brain damage, and death.
+Hypoglycemia can be prevented with a high carbohydrate, low fat diet and frequent feeding.
 If acute hypoglycemia occurs, intravenous dextrose should be provided.
 Individuals with CPT1A deficiency should have regular liver function testing performed.
-Female carriers of an abnormal CPT1A gene should be informed about the possibility of obstetric complications.
+Female carriers of an abnormal CPT1A gene should be informed about the possibility of complications if they become pregnant.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: